 It is estimated that up to 75% of Liverpudlians are of close Irish descent, meaning the city plays host to a large diasporic community.
 The connections between music, port city life, religious, political and social evolutions are echoed in one another’s psychosocial development and our music, dance, community groups and architectures share more than a passing resemblance.
 Indeed, it is understood that Irish influence is partly responsible for the Scouse accent and that there is something in our shared waters when it comes to the abundance of creativity issued from our collective shores and river banks.

-LIF’s ability to work with Liverpool, Liverpool Irish and Irish artists and communities, as well as those from the diaspora, means we are unlike other Irish festivals in Britain or around the world, many of which focus primarily on music and/or use St. Patrick’s Day as their rallying call.
+Liverpool Irish Festival’s ability to work with Liverpool, Liverpool Irish and Irish artists and communities, as well as those from the diaspora, means we are unlike other Irish festivals in Britain or around the world, many of which focus primarily on music and/or use St. Patrick’s Day as their rallying call.

 Our place within the city and national cultural ecology is not insignificant.
 As a recipient of City Council and Irish Embassy funding, we represent the public at large as well as discrete communities within it.
 Our work contributes to Liverpool’s Inclusive Growth plan, the Liverpool City Region Strategy and the Irish government’s Diaspora Policy via the Emigrant Support Programme.
 This is important to us as a kitemark, but as sincere recognition that Irishness is embedded here and that we are entrusted with providing high quality content to reveal the skill and creativity of its artistic community for all.

 Our three major strands of work underpin these values, focusing on In:visible Women, Family Days and Nook and Cranny Spaces.
-“See the festival.
+“See the Festival.
 See the city.
 Take your family”.

-Liverpool’s distinctive genealogical, historic and geographical connections distinguishes LIF from those celebrated in London, Manchester or Glasgow (or international Irish communities in New York, Milwaukee and Belgrade!) and makes us a ‘must visit’ occasion for artists, tourism audiences, local communities and Irish commuters, as well as those with no connection, but an interest in one of the most creatively prolific countries in the world, in one of world’s greatest cultural hotspots!
+Liverpool’s distinctive genealogical, historic and geographical connections distinguishes our Festival from those celebrated in London, Manchester or Glasgow (or international Irish communities in New York, Milwaukee and Belgrade!) and makes us a ‘must visit’ occasion for artists, tourism audiences, local communities and Irish commuters, as well as those with no connection, but an interest in one of the most creatively prolific countries in the world, in one of world’s greatest cultural hotspots!

-The LIF product
+The Festival product

 Whilst the Liverpool Irish Festival cannot provide all of the answers to these questions, identity issues or form expressions, we can present a programme of works that helps us to raise them, explore the ideas and create discourse.